Syed-Shariqq/Personal-Productivity-Backend/README.md

    - Check disk space availability
    - Verify file size limits in Spring configuration

+   ## 🔮 Future Improvements
+- Migrate authentication from Basic Auth to JWT
+- Add multi-user support and role-based authorization

 ## 📄 License

 This project is private and intended for personal use.